-In all of TRK's articles about nonstick (except ScanPan), our mantra is to "buy cheap--but not too cheap."
+In mot of our articles about nonstick cookware, our mantra is to "buy cheap--but not too cheap."
 Nonstick pans have short life spans (we may have mentioned this already), so you don't want to invest a lot in one.
 However, if you go too cheap, you'll get a pan with thin construction and poor heating properties, so you'll be constantly battling scorching and hot/cold spots.

-We recommend spending not more than about $30 on a 8-inch or 10-inch pan, and $50 on a 12-inch pan.
-Some of the very best nonstick cookware is in this price range (and you don't have to spend more to get better quality).
+We recommend spending not more than about $50 on a 8-inch or 10-inch pan, and about $70 on a 12-inch pan.
+Some of the best nonstick cookware is in this price range (and you don't have to spend more to get better quality).

 There are reasons to spend more, though: If you want to buy a non-Chinese brand, or want to buy from a maker who is actively working to reduce their carbon footprint, these are reasons to spend more and buy a brand like ScanPan.
 Just don't expect the pan to last longer than less expensive brands.